timescale/docs/use-timescale/services/dynamic-postgresql.md

 ## Dynamic compute

 With Dynamic PostgreSQL and dynamic compute, you choose a compute range with a minimum and maximum.
-Your database will always have the minimum compute allocated to it.
+Your database always has the minimum compute allocated to it.
 As your load increases and your application demands more of your database, your database can use up to the maximum of your range with zero delay.

 With dynamic compute, your database always has the effective memory corresponding to the maximum of the compute range.
-For example, in a 4 - 8 CPU configuration, your database will have 32GB of effective memory.
+For example, in a 4 - 8 CPU configuration, your database has 32 GB of effective memory.

 In this model, you only pay for your minimum compute, and are metered for any usage above your minimum.
-Currently, the product has early access pricing, where any usage above the minimum will be free.
+Currently, the product has early access pricing, where any usage above the minimum is free.

 ## Usage-based storage